clojure/tools.logging/README.md

 logging implementations allow for varying configuration by logger name.

 Note: You should configure your logging implementation to display the logger name that was passed to it.
-If it instead the logging implementation performs stack-inspection you'll see some ugly and unhelpful text in your logs.
+If, instead, the logging implementation performs stack-inspection you'll see some ugly and unhelpful text in your logs.

 ### Redirecting output to logs